-Using the EPA framework, most parameters within the BNR discharge showed low risks associated with them, with respect to the aquatic ecology values of the Campaspe River.
+For the low-mid range concentrations but higher frequency discharge risk assessment, using the EPA framework guided by a threat/consequence process derived from the 'AVIRA' publication for assessing risks to waterways, most parameters within the BNR discharge showed low risks associated with them, with respect to the aquatic ecology values of the Campaspe River.
 Exceptions were total nitrogen (total N) and total phosphorus (total P), which had high risks in the form of eutrophication of the waterway (i.e. a secondary effect rather than direct toxicity).
 These elevated nutrient concentrations in the Campaspe River as a result of the discharge from the WRP are contained within a mixing zone (i.e. a distance downstream at which the concentrations return to upstream or Environment Reference Standard (ERS) guideline limits).
-Risks from ammonia and Biological Oxygen Demand (BOD5) in the BNR discharge to aquatic ecology were calculated as being low.
+Risks from ammonia and biological oxygen demand in the BNR discharge to aquatic ecology under the low-mid range concentrations were calculated as being low (a similar risk to the 'post controlled risk' (residual risk) for ammonia and BOD for high concentration / low frequency discharges).
 For primary and secondary contact, the risk assessment showed that there were low risks from the WRP discharge associated with E. coli in the Campaspe River, given that the concentrations of the discharge (post March 2021) are lower than the river (note that discussions on other pathogen risks are presented below).
 For irrigation, there were some medium risks associated with total P; however, the consequences of this are considered to be low.
 For stock watering, results for all parameters showed that there was low risk, including the risks associated with E. coli.